 There are several retailers with a good selection of alcohol free beer.
 One of the best options is ProofNoMore.
 They not only have a great selection, but I love that you can purchase beer by the can, which is an excellent way to try new things!

-Purchase by the can and try several different non-alcoholic beers. (link to check price and see cans available on ProofNoMore)
+Purchase by the can and try several different non-alcoholic beers. (link to check price and see individual cans available on ProofNoMore)